-i.
+- i.
 Create or update mobility guide(s).
-The guides may be printed and/or electronic media.

-- Product/Outcome 1: KMM will update its existing mobility guide to municipally based transportation services. - Product/Outcome 2: Area hospitals partner with public and private transportation providers to provide transportation for vulnerable populations to access healthcare.
-KMM will consult with Middlesex County hospital systems to expand the mobility guide to include healthcare transportation providers.

-ii.
-Prepare a distribution plan describing how the TMA will use the printed and/or electronic media.

-- Product/Outcome 1: While an increasing number of older adults are comfortable accessing information online, KMM will prepare a distribution plan describing how the printed and/or electronic media will be disseminated.
-KMM will identify Middlesex County-based facilities, including but not limited to senior centers, apartments, community organizations serving vulnerable populations, and libraries where the mobility guide can be distributed in printed or electronic formats. - Product/Outcome 2: KMM will explore ways to update the www.kmm.org website to make it more accessible to mobile devices and people with disabilities, especially sections that include the mobility guide and transportation information serving vulnerable populations.
+The guides may be printed and/or electronic media. - o Product/Outcome 1: KMM will update its existing mobility guide to municipally based transportation services.
+Draft and final reports will be shared with the NJTPA for review. - o Product/Outcome 2: Area hospitals partner with public and private transportation providers to provide transportation for vulnerable populations to access healthcare.
+KMM will consult with Middlesex County hospital systems to expand the mobility guide to include healthcare transportation providers. - ii.
+Prepare a distribution plan describing how the TMA will use the printed and/or electronic media. - o Product/Outcome 1: While an increasing number of older adults are comfortable accessing information online, KMM will prepare a distribution plan describing how the printed and/or electronic media will be disseminated.
+KMM will identify Middlesex County-based facilities, including but not limited to senior centers, apartments, community organizations serving vulnerable populations, and libraries where the mobility guide can be distributed in printed or electronic formats. - o Product/Outcome 2: KMM will explore ways to update the www.kmm.org website to make it more accessible to mobile devices and people with disabilities, especially sections that include the mobility guide and transportation information serving vulnerable populations.

-i.
+- i.
 Support and assist healthcare providers in better meeting patient transportation needs.
-This activity may also include the involvement of hospitals, healthcare foundations, non-profit healthcare organizations, and agencies that provide, coordinate, or fund healthcare-related services for the target populations.

-Product/Outcome 1: KMM is a member of the Healthier Middlesex Consortium where one of its goals is to improve access to care through the promotion of the Middlesex County Services Locater.
+This activity may also include the involvement of hospitals, healthcare foundations, non-profit healthcare organizations, and agencies that provide, coordinate, or fund healthcare-related services for the target populations. - o Product/Outcome 1: KMM is a member of the Healthier Middlesex Consortium where one of its goals is to improve access to care through the promotion of the Middlesex County Services Locater.
 KMM will continue its membership with Healthier Middlesex and leverage those relationships to create better coordination of transportation services within the region through outreach and meeting facilitations between organizations.